Jesse-V/Folding-Atomata/README.md

 Once you have Folding@home installed and running, you're ready to install Atomata.
 There are several ways to do this:

 * **Installation from PPA.
-This is the recommended, easiest, and most secure route.** Simply run these commands:
+This is the recommended, easiest, and most secure route, and applies to Ubuntu and [all derivatives](http://tinyurl.com/ubuntu-derivatives) (including Kubuntu, Xubuntu, and Mint).** Simply run these commands:
 > 1. **sudo add-apt-repository ppa:jvictors/gitstable**
 > 2. **sudo apt-get update**
 > 3. **sudo apt-get install folding-atomata**

     This will add my Personal Package Archive (PPA) to your sources, refresh the list of available packages, and then install Folding Atomata.
 Digital signatures and hashsums ensure integrity during the entire publishing process and during installation.
 Once installed, Atomata can then be managed, auto-updated, and uninstalled just like any other Linux package.
+This makes it easy to stay updated on the latest releases.

 * Installation from .deb file.
 This is for Debian systems or if you don't want Atomata to automatically update.
 > 1. Visit the [Releases page](https://github.com/Jesse-V/Folding-Atomata/releases).